Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Triangle Final State Interaction Models

 though, in practice, this makes little difference.
 Once again, the strength of the vertex will be absorbed into a global coupling.

-The remaining vertex (the solid circle) represents the final state interactions in the $\bar{D}K$ system, which will be discussed in the next section.
+The remaining vertex (the solid circle in Fig. \ref{fig:triangle}) represents the final state interactions in the $\bar{D}K$ system, which will be discussed in the next section.
 For now we denote the relevant portion as $F_L\cdot Y_{LM}$.
 Finally, we use nonrelativistic kinematics as all the mesons are predominantly moving slowly in the $B^+$ rest frame.
 The resulting expression for the triangle diagram is

 The notation ``$a\alpha$" indicates that the diagram depends on the meson $a$ and the channel index $\alpha$, which contains a meson pair $bc$.
 We have allowed for an angular momentum $L_\alpha$ (normally 0 or 1) in the final state interaction vertex.
 Widths of the mesons $a$, $b$, and $c$ are also accounted for as they can have a strong attenuation effect on the amplitude.
 Finally, $\bm{k}$ is the momentum of the outgoing $D$ meson while its energy is $E_D$; these quantities can be used to obtain the Mandelstam variable, $s_{\bar{D}K}$.